microservices-course/material/rubrics/design.md

 ### Composition

 It should be possible to build new microservices by composing the operations of existing ones.
 Each microservice should therefore provide well-defined interfaces for the operations it offers to the network.
+Preferably, compatibility of service interfaces should be machine checkable.
+Another important aspect is whether service interfaces are [cohesive](http://en.wikipedia.org/wiki/Cohesion_(computer_science)).

 ### Efficiency